 To save space, go with a 1.0 or 1.15 line space for most text.

 Keep Your Resume Design Consistent

-This includes things mentioned till now: margins, font, font size, spacing, colors and more.
+The resume design includes things mentioned until now: margins, font, font size, spacing, colors and more.

 Once you stick to a design choice, make sure it’s the same throughout the whole resume.